scolby33/folderhash/README.rst

     $ # you can change the hash algorithm!
     $ # all of the algorithms in your Python's `hashlib` are available
     $ # default is sha3_256
-    $ foldercompare -s md5 a b
+    $ folderhash -s md5 a b
     128edd12d0b04e23d10c4747d0da2c03 /tmp/demo/a/b
     d41d8cd98f00b204e9800998ecf8427e /tmp/demo/b/b